broomhillcc/broomhillcc.github.io/content/rpz/oct25-rpz-update.md

 ✅ Promote the Consultation Hub link once live
 ✅ Share the exhibition date and venue once confirmed
-✅ Help gather resident feedback to ensure community priorities are reflected

 ---

-If you have any questions or would like to provide early comments, please contact us via the **RPZ Working Group** email or through our contact page.
+If you have any questions, please contact us via  our contact page.

 We will continue to keep residents updated as soon as further details are released.